stfc/PSyclone/doc/user_guide/configuration.rst

 ======================= =======================================================
 Entry                   Description
 ======================= =======================================================
-DEFAULRAPI              The API that PSyclone assumes an Algorithm/Kernel
+DEFAULTAPI              The API that PSyclone assumes an Algorithm/Kernel
                         conforms to if no API is specified.
 Must be one of the APIs supported by PSyclone (dynamo0.1, dynamo0.3,
                         gocean0.1, gocean1.0 and nemo).
 If there is no